 - Whisk egg whites with an electric mixer on high for 3-4 minutes, until whites appear stiff and forms into peaks.

-- Fold in cheese, parsley, garlic powder and pepper.
+- Fold in 1/8 C shredded cheddar cheese, 1/8 tsp parsley, 1/8 tsp garlic powder and fresh pepper to taste.

 - Line a baking sheet with parchment paper (or foil sprayed generously with cooking spray) and spoon two ‘biscuits’ onto sheet.